daattali/beautiful-jekyll/course.md

 ### Goal setting + Mindset

-_What you will find in this course:_
+#### _What you will find in this course:_

-* NEW: a guidebook to go along with the course full of worksheets, journal prompts, resources, and more
+* A guidebook to go along with the course full of worksheets, journal prompts, resources, and more
-* Text, videos, images for each unit
+* Text, videos, and images for each unit
 * Worksheets to go alongside many topics in the course so you can take action

-Go at your own pace or follow along with the suggested outline and ask questions in the community course group.
-I'm also an email or message away.
-You’ll have access to this course afterwards forever too.
-PS you get access to any future updates of this course too!
+* A community course group that you'll have access to
+* Support through the course - I'm an email or message away
+* You’ll have access to this course forever as well as all of the future updates to the course

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdW98wCbIUsUbv4EPGEZ5PJFwwgL2hm5wZr6gOIMX6g-qM3Iw/viewform?embedded=true" width="640" height="633" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 #### Pricing

-The course is a one time payment of $27USD or you can split into two payments.
-Just send me an email at [simplehomemom@gmail.com](mailto:simplehomemom@gmail.com) to chat about that before payment.
+\*Updated pricing coming soon.

 ## Reviews